sam2829/strongest-avenger-drf/README.md

 - django cors headers - This Django app adds CORS headers to responses, to enable the API to respond to requests from origins other than it's own host.
 - Cloudinary - Used to store images and videos.
 - Pillow - Used for image processing.
-- Django Signal - Used to create a profile everytime a user is created.
+- Django Signal - Used to create a profile every time a user is created.
 - moviepy - Used to validate the length of video posted.
 - python magic - Used to check if post being created contains image or video.
 - gunicorn - Used to help run application.